REsteche/REsteche/README.md

 ---

- - 🔭 I have an academic work with time in quantum mechanics; from a new arrival time distribution to tunneling time numerical modeling.
-I have also experience in causality relationships of events in quantum mechanics, and theory of information.
+ - 🔭 I have academic work in phisycs - from quantum mechanics to theory of complex systems; my master was about a new arrival time distribution and tunneling time numerical modeling.
+I have also experience in causality relationships of events in quantum mechanics, and theory of information with complex systems.
  - 🔎 I’m always looking to collaborate with other researchers and expand my networking, as well as learn as much as possible on various topics.
  - 🖥️ My job as a Data Scientist involves several topics of programming like webscrapping, machine learning engineering and software development of APIs, and I deal with it through various dataOps frameworks.
  - 📖 I have a particular interest in the application of statistical data analysis to uncover linguistics patterns permeating large language models